gmacario/easy-build/build-yocto-wandboard/README.md

 ## Mirroring wandboard image

-You may mirror the directory containing the genarated packages and binary images by running the following command (read the script for details):
+You may mirror the directory containing the generated packages and binary images by running the following command (read the script for details):

     ./do_mirror.sh